-A licensed private hire vehicle or hackney carriage (if undertaking a pre booked journey) must only be despatched to a customer by a Private Hire Operator who holds an Operator's licence.
-Such a licence permits the Operator to make provision for the invitation of bookings for a licensed hire vehicle.
+A licensed private hire vehicle must only be despatched to a customer by a Private Hire Operator who holds an Operator's licence.
+Such a licence permits the Operator to make provision for the invitation of bookings for a licensed private hire vehicle.